Toronto Mayor John Tory cruises to victory; tech issues extend voting elsewhere

 Mike Layton, son of late federal NDP leader Jack Layton, was re-elected in his downtown riding.
 Michael Ford, nephew of Ontario’s premier, won his northwest Toronto ward in the heart of so-called “Ford Nation.”

-For the communities where voting continued, Dominion Voting, a provider of online tabulation services, offered an apology, blaming technical issues on an unnamed Toronto provider.
+For the communities where voting was to continue, Dominion Voting, a provider of online tabulation services, offered an apology, blaming technical issues on an unnamed Toronto provider.
 Dominion said the issue was resolved after about 90 minutes, but many voters still had problems.

 “At no time was the integrity of the system at risk of compromise, or in any way insecure,” it said in a statement.